What’s the best way to learn about upcoming changes to Ask Extension?

 How do question assignments work?

-Questions are assigned to active group members using a round-robin method.
-The expert who was assigned a question the longest ago will get the next one, regardless of their currently assigned questions.
+Questions are automatically assigned to non-vacationing group members who have opted to be available for auto-assignments in their user profiles.
+Ask uses a round-robin method, selecting the expert who was auto-assigned a question the longest ago, regardless of the number of their currently assigned questions.

 Why did I get assigned a question when my “Vacation Mode” is turned on?